top of page

 maryo.jpg

-Jenifer Gonçalves, MSc, Ph.D., Portuguese Mentor
+Jenifer Gonçalves, MSc, Ph.D.

 I am an enthusiastic Biologist with a MSc and Ph.D. in Cell and Molecular Biology at UFPR (Brazil), and currently a Postdoctoral Researcher at the Australian Institute of Bioengineering and Nanotechnology.
 I contribute with creative solutions for treating cancers, seeking to obtain the maximum efficiency of diverse therapeutic systems, from natural products to nanomedicine tools, in the absence of toxicity.